rdeangel/wlc_guest_user_creator/README.md

 	[ADMIN_NOTIFICATION_EMAIL]
-	AdminEmailSenderName = sender name for admin e-mails AdminEmailSenderAddress = sender e-mail address for admin e-mails AdminEmailReceiverName = receiver name for admin e-mails AdminEmailReceiverAddress = receiver e-mail address for admin e-mails
+	AdminEmailSenderName = sender name for admin e-mails AdminEmailSenderAddress = sender e-mail address for admin e-mails AdminEmailReceiverName = receiver name for admin e-mails, multiple semicolon separated email receiver names can be added AdminEmailReceiverAddress = receiver e-mail address for admin e-mails, multiple semicolon separated email receiver addresses can be added

 	[GLOBAL_PARAMETERS]
 	CsvFile = filename where job data is stored CsvRowsSkip = number of top row to skip before job data starts EmailServer = IP of smtp server
-	FileLogging = if file logging set this falue to True, for terminal logs set it to False LogFileName = filename where logs will be written if FileLogging is set to True
+	FileLogging = if file logging set this value to True, for terminal logs set it to False LogFileName = filename where logs will be written if FileLogging is set to True